newrelic/newrelic-node-log-extensions/README.md

 ## Support

 New Relic hosts and moderates an online forum where customers can interact with New Relic employees as well as other customers to get help and share best practices.
-Like all official New Relic open source projects, there's a related Community topic in the New Relic Explorers Hub.
+Like all official New Relic open source projects, there's a related community topic in the New Relic Explorers Hub.
 You can find this project's topic/threads here:

-**Support Channels**
+**Support channels**

-* [New Relic Documentation](https://docs.newrelic.com/docs/logs/enable-log-management-new-relic/logs-context-nodejs/nodejs-configure-winston): Comprehensive guidance for using our platform
+* [New Relic docs](https://docs.newrelic.com/docs/logs/enable-log-management-new-relic/logs-context-nodejs/nodejs-configure-winston): Comprehensive guidance for using our platform.
-* [New Relic Community](https://discuss.newrelic.com/t/node-log-enrichers-logs-in-context/88806): The best place to engage in troubleshooting questions
+* [New Relic Community](https://discuss.newrelic.com/t/node-log-enrichers-logs-in-context/88806): The best place to engage in troubleshooting questions.
-* [New Relic Developer](https://developer.newrelic.com/): Resources for building a custom observability applications
+* [New Relic developer site](https://developer.newrelic.com/): Resources for building a custom observability applications.
-* [New Relic University](https://learn.newrelic.com/): A range of online training for New Relic users of every level
+* [New Relic University](https://learn.newrelic.com/): A range of online training for New Relic users of every level.
 * **[For Community Plus repositories]** [New Relic Technical Support](https://support.newrelic.com/) 24/7/365 ticketed support.
-Read more about our [Technical Support Offerings](https://docs.newrelic.com/docs/licenses/license-information/general-usage-licenses/support-plan).
+Read more about our [Technical support offerings](https://docs.newrelic.com/docs/licenses/license-information/general-usage-licenses/support-plan).

 ## Contribute